Fourier-Mukai partners of K3 surfaces in positive characteristic: Introduction

-In Section 4 we discuss the relationship between moduli of complexes and Fourier-Mukai kernels.
+In section 5 we discuss the relationship between moduli of complexes and Fourier-Mukai kernels.
 This relationship is the key to the deformation theory arguments that follow and appears never to have been written down in this way.
-The main result of this section is Proposition \ref{P:open in mother}.
+The main result of this section is Corollary \ref{P:open in mother}.

-Section 5 contains the key result for the whole paper (Theorem \ref{T:derived torelli}).
-This result should be viewed as a derived category version of the classical Torelli theorem for K3 surfaces.
+Section 6 contains the key result for the whole paper (Theorem \ref{T:derived torelli}).
+This result should be viewed as a derived category version of the classical Torelli theorem for \text{\rm K3} surfaces.
 It appears likely that this kind of reduction to the universal case via moduli stacks of complexes should be useful in other contexts.

-Using this we prove statement (1) in Theorem \ref{T:mainthm} in Section 6.
+Using these deformation theory techniques we prove Theorem \ref{T:chicken} in section 7 and statement (1) in Theorem \ref{T:mainthm} in section 8.

-In Section 7 we prove statement (2) in Theorem \ref{T:mainthm}.
-Our proof involves deforming to characteristic $0$, which in particular is delicate for supersingular K3 surfaces.
+In section 9 we prove statement (2) in Theorem \ref{T:mainthm}.
+Our proof involves deforming to characteristic $0$, which in particular is delicate for supersingular \text{\rm K3} surfaces.